Garden Tips

 Get to know your USDA Zone.
 This will tell you when it is safe to plant tender plants outside.

-If you hear of a “Frost Advisory” you need to cover your plants up.
-Use buckets, pots turned upside down, boxes, anything like these items, sheets, etc. We have even used garden carts turned upside down.
+If you hear of a "Frost Advisory" you need to cover your tender plants up.
+Use buckets, pots turned upside down, boxes, sheets, etc. We have even used garden carts turned upside down.
 If it feels really cold outside and you have planted tender plants, try to catch the early evening weather report to find out if there is frost expected.
-It is a bummer when you don’t find out until 11:15p.m. and you are out at midnight covering up plants.
-Better yet, you can subscribe to receive a weather report for free through your email system.
-Go to www.weather.com and sign up.
+It is a bummer when you don't find out until 11:15p.m. and you are out at midnight covering up plants.
+Or go to www.weather.com and find out the weather forecast for your area.
 Remember to take the coverings off the plants in the morning.

-For areas with mild winter temperatures the American Horticultural Society published a Zone map in 1997 that accounts for a plant’s adaptability to heat.
+For areas with mild winter temperatures, the American Horticultural Society created a Zone map in 1997 that accounts for a plant's adaptability to heat.
 Called the AHS Plant Heat-Zone Map (or the Heat Map), this 12-zone map of the U.S. indicates the average number of days each year when given regions experience temperatures of 86 degrees (30 degrees C) or higher.
-The average plant will start to suffer when the temperature rises above 86 degrees.
-Since this is rather new it is not widely published.
-You can find out more at www.members.aol.com/gardenahs/heat.htm or call 800-777-7931 ext.45.
+The average plant will start to suffer when the temperature rises above 86 degrees so if you live in a warmer climate this would be an important map to check out.

 Weeds

-Weeds are anything you don’t want where they are now growing.
-If you have volunteers (something that has reseeded itself from the previous year) and you don’t want them, they are just like weeds.
-Some volunteers have crossbred with similar plants from last year and the new plant will produce an inferior fruit or vegetable.
+Weeds are anything you don't want where they are now growing.
+If you have volunteers (something that has reseeded itself from the previous year) and you don't want them, they are just like weeds.
+Some volunteers have crossbred with similar plants from last year and the new plant will produce an inferior fruit, vegetable or flowers.
 Experimenting can be interesting or disappointing.
 One year we let a volunteer squash grow and we got a cross between a spaghetti squash and a zucchini squash.
-We used them for zucchini bread but didn’t eat them as vegetables.
+They weren't useful for much except zucchini bread.
+We never save any seeds in the cucurbit family for this reason, they cross pollinate too easily.
+Cucurbits are melons, squash, cucumbers.

 The best time to weed is after a rain or you have watered.
 You can’t beat pulling those little buggers out by their roots!
 When the soil is moist they come out with just a little assistance.
 Pulling them out is better than cutting them off with a hoe or scuffle.
 Whenever you cultivate your ground you are bringing more weed seeds to the surface to germinate.